How To Identify An Ionic Compound

 • Solubility in Polar Solvents: Many ionic compounds are soluble in polar solvents like water.
 Water molecules, being polar, can effectively surround and interact with the ions, weakening the electrostatic attractions and allowing the ions to dissolve.
 This solubility is a result of the strong ion-dipole interactions between ions and water molecules.

 • Electrical Conductivity: Ionic compounds do not conduct electricity in their solid state.
 The ions are fixed in the crystal lattice and cannot move freely to carry charge.
-However, when melted or dissolved in a polar solvent, they become excellent conductors of electricity because the ions are free to move and carry charge.
+On the flip side, when melted or dissolved in a polar solvent, they become excellent conductors of electricity because the ions are free to move and carry charge.
 This is because the ionic lattice is broken down, allowing the ions to move independently.

 Identifying Ionic Compounds: Case Studies